Home > Current Students > Residence Life > Rights and Responsibilities > Residence Life Policies

 Cancellation of a residence hall contract requires permission from the Director of Residence Life.
 There must be a compelling reason to cancel a contract.
 If the decision of the Director of Residence Life is to deny a contract cancellation, the resident will be obligated to fulfill the contract.
 If granted, contact Student Administrative Services (SAS) for a schedule of refunds.

-The Office of Residence Life reserves the right to cancel an Application and Contract for the following reasons: no longer registered for classes, falling below the minimum 6 credit hours needed to eligible, nonpayment of a bill, serious or numerous residence hall/College policy violation(s).
+The Office of Residence Life reserves the right to cancel an Application and Contract for the following reasons: no longer registered for classes, falling below the minimum 6 credit hours needed to eligible, nonpayment of a bill, serious or numerous residence hall/University policy violation(s).
 Residents will then be given a specific date to have all personal belongings removed from the residence hall.

-Rockford College Staff Entering your Room
+Rockford University Staff Entering your Room

 - Health, safety, maintenance, or personal welfare checks